WalhoutLab/MERGE/README.md

 ### Installing

 This package doesn't require any installation or compiling.
-Please see the following section for reproducing the tissue expression integration result in this study, or perform the analysis on a desired metabolic network reconstruction.
+Please see the following section for reproducing the tissue expression integration result in this study, or perform the analysis on a desired metabolic network model and gene expression dataset.

 ## Running the tests